funkhaus/wordpress-theme-boilerplate/README.md

 #### File Naming

-Any componenets that will be used on multiple pages should be abstracted into a separate file prefixed with the word "part."
+Any components that will be used on multiple pages should be abstracted into a separate file prefixed with the word "part."
 Common examples might be:
 - `part-newsletter-signup.php`
 - `part-slideshow.php`

-All template files should be prefixed with the word `template-`.
+All page template files should be prefixed with the word `template-`.
 Common examples:
 - `template-director-grid.php`
 - `template-video-detail.php`